lguzzon-scratchbook/gdb/docs/SM-API-Reference.md

 ### Silent WebAuthn Resume (no prompt on refresh)

-When the Security Module initializes, it will attempt to silently resume a WebAuthn-backed session if all of the following are true:
+When the Security Manager initializes, it will attempt to silently resume a WebAuthn-backed session if all of the following are true:

 - A previous session was completed using WebAuthn on this browser/origin (tracked internally via a localStorage flag).
 - WebAuthn registration details exist for this origin (`db.sm.hasExistingWebAuthnRegistration()` returns `true`).